 Part of what makes cherry blossom season so magical is that it’s elusive and fleeting.
 In Chicago, the peak bloom period is late April.
 The best place to welcome spring with these beautiful blossoms is at the Garden of the Phoenix in Jackson Park.
 You can also spot some cherry blossoms at Graceland Cemetery, near Lake Michigan at Navy Pier, and Lincoln Park.
 If you really want to be wowed, head to the suburbs to visit Morton Arboretum or the Chicago Botanic Garden.

-Honor Arab American Heritage Month at the Maple Lake Boating Center in Willow Springs.
-Enjoy art, food, cultural showcases, and more at the Arab American Celebration.
+Honor Arab American Heritage Month at the Chicago Public Library in Beverly.
+Enjoy art, storytelling, music, dance, crafts, and more at the Arab American Heritage Celebration.

 10. Catch a Jazz Show

-The 24th Chicago Palestine Film Festival seeks to foster understanding of the Palestinian experience.
-A dozen films, documentaries, and shorts will screen at the Gene Siskel Film Center at the longest running Palestine Film Festival in the world.
+The 25th Chicago Palestine Film Festival seeks to foster understanding of the Palestinian experience.
+A dozen films, documentaries, and shorts will screen at the Gene Siskel Film Center at the longest-running Palestine Film Festival in the world.

-Explore the iconic artist Frida Kahlo’s first and only trip to Europe and her brief yet pivotal encounter with avant-garde bookbinder Mary Reynolds at this exhibit.
-It’s the first time Kahlo’s work will be unveiled in the Art Institute galleries.
+Explore the iconic artist Henri Matisse’s transition to creating art with cut paper at this exhibit.
+He created a series of 20 cut-paper maquettes inspired by his memories of Parisian music halls, the circus, travel, and mythology.
 Short on time?
 Skip the line and take a private tour of the Art Institute to see its highlights with a guide.

 16. Explore Architectural History at InterContinental Chicago